Auguste von Harrach: Widowhood and death

-Auguste was given a large allowance and allowed to continue to live at the royal estate in Sanssouci Park, Potsdam.
+After his death, Auguste was given a large allowance and allowed to continue to live at the royal estate in Sanssouci Park, Potsdam.
 During her widowhood, she established her household in Villa Liegnitz, near Neues Palais, which was, after her death, given to her husband's great-granddaughter, Princess Charlotte of Prussia.
 In her later years, Auguste traveled a lot, often visiting Italy, Switzerland, Great Britain and France.
 She was godmother to her nephew, Count Ferdinand von Harrach, a painter from the younger, Upper Silesian branch of the Harrach family.
 As one of Auguste's designated heirs, the inheritance from his aunt gave him the opportunity to acquire Tiefhartmannsdorf castle (Lower Silesia) in 1874, previously owned by the von Zedlitz noble family.

 On 5 June 1873, Auguste died while on a spa stay in Bad Homburg, Hochtaunuskreis, Hesse, Germany.
 She was buried alongside her husband and his first wife in the crypt of the mausoleum in Schlosspark Charlottenburg, Berlin.